BalerionIT/US_Presidents_EmotionFraming/README.md

 - Focus on specific **emotions** (e.g. anger, fear, pride).
 - See interactive bar charts and time-series of emotion usage.

-This covers the “plots or dashboards comparing emotional tone across actors and phases” part of the project.

 ---

 ## 6. SHAP-based explainability (optional)